All insights

 Cross-border organizations that invest in robust governance frameworks now are building infrastructure that will serve them across multiple regulatory jurisdictions and multiple regulatory cycles.

 Rabii Agoujgal is an AI governance professional based in Casablanca, Morocco, specializing in the MENA region and the EU–MENA regulatory corridor.
 He works with regulated enterprises, international development organizations, and government clients on AI governance strategy, compliance readiness, and policy advisory.
-He engages in Arabic, French, and English.
+He engages in Arabic and English.